surenjanath/Spotify-Song-Downloader-PyQt5/README.md

 ![image](https://github.com/surenjanath/Spotify-Song-Downloader-PyQt5/assets/42503383/c0d34f74-2545-4b5b-aa3f-de1bc6a33321)

+## Updates
+- v2.0
+  - Added Progress bar and interface to view songs as it is being downloaded.
+  - Used v2 method for 320 kbps songs and if not available will revert to 128 kbps
+  - Release [ Coming Soon ]

+- v1.0
+  - Released

 ## Introduction

 In this project, we have created a Spotify song downloader using Python and PyQt5.
 The application allows users to download their favorite Spotify songs by providing the playlist link.
 We utilize web scraping techniques to extract the song data and PyQt5 for building an interactive and user-friendly desktop application.<br>